-The Scheme has no operating leases and is not a service concession grantor.
-The Board has assessed the impact of the new standards on the Scheme, and has determined there will be no impact on the Scheme's financial statements.
+The Scheme operates on a not-for-profit basis and is not adopting AASB 1060.
+The Board has assessed the impact of the new standard on the Scheme, and has determined there will be no impact on the Scheme's financial statements.